 Even with our currently limited knowledge of genetic factors, there are many important measures that medical professionals can take to decrease the likelihood of a baby developing cerebral palsy.
 These include providing proper prenatal treatment and conducting indicated assessments, being vigilant for unexpected complications around the time of birth and prepared to intervene in an emergency, and promptly treating newborns with an issue like oxygen deprivation (see: hypothermia therapy) and infection.

-If you suspect that your doctor or nurse failed to do these things, and your baby developed cerebral palsy, you may want to consider a medical malpractice lawsuit.
+If you suspect that your doctor or nurse failed to do these things, and your baby developed cerebral palsy as a result, you may want to consider a birth injury lawsuit.
 This can help you obtain the compensation needed to access the best treatments and other resources your child will need.

-The attorneys at Reiter & Walsh, P.C. have decades of experience with cerebral palsy and birth injury cases.
+The attorneys at ABC Law Centers (Reiter & Walsh, P.C.) have decades of experience with cerebral palsy and birth injury cases.
 To find out if your child’s condition may be the result of medical malpractice, contact our firm for a free case review.
-We give personal attention to each child and family we help, and no fees are ever paid unless we win.
+We give personal attention to each child and family we help, and no fees are ever paid for any part of the legal process unless we win.

 Free Case Review | Available 24/7 | No Fee Until We Win